 Boat builders design boats to accommodate boaters’ needs; most with a head and galley.
-Some are small, but all are fully functioning.
+Some are small while some are quite roomy, but all are fully functioning.

 Galleys have running water, cooking stove of one kind or another, frig/ice box and storage so that you can prepare meals and clean up afterwards.
 Galleys are meant to be used.

 Heads are the same.
 Builders install a marine sink with running water and a toilet connected to a holding tank for the black water that is later pumped out through a fitting on the deck (similar to motor homes).
 Heads are fully functioning and they also are meant to be used.

 Many owners of bowriders and outboards are eagerly waiting to trade up to have a boat with a head and galley, so they don’t have to use facilities elsewhere or wait.

 So, why do we hear from boaters around the world that they don’t use their heads?

 Some say it is the “splatter factor”.
 They say it causes unpleasant odor.
 There is a simple solution to this problem. insist on the “one knee pee”.
 Have the guys go down on one knee—the splash is greatly reduced when the source is closer to the bowl.
 If the boys are too short, get them to sit.
 If there isn’t room to kneel, have an “everybody sits” rule.
 More in the article “Head Sense = No Scents and First Mate 101.